Terms You Need to Know About Child Visitation in Georgia

 Guardian ad Litem

-• A Guardian ad litem is a third-party evaluator who studies the details of the relationships between the child and each parent, and makes recommendations to the family court.
+• Guardian ad litem is a third-party evaluator who studies the details of the relationships between the child and each parent, and makes recommendations to the family court.

 Legitimation